gitbitgames/Motion-Detection-Webcam-App/readme.md

 You should see 3 different camera styles suited to movement tracking - grayscale, black & white, and color

-There is also a feature to record any significant camera-movement events in a log for review.
+There is also a feature to record any camera-movement events in a log for review.